 During the fourth quarter of 2022, we performed our annual impairment assessment and determined that the estimated fair values of our goodwill reporting units were substantially in excess of each of their carrying values.
 However, future goodwill impairment tests could result in a charge to earnings.
 We will continue to evaluate goodwill on an annual basis as of the beginning of our fourth quarter and whenever events and changes in circumstances require us to do so.
 We determined that no material impairment of the indefinite-lived intangibles existed as of the measurement date in 2022.
 However, future indefinite-lived intangible impairment tests could result in a charge to earnings.
-We will continue to evaluate indefinite-lived intangibles on an annual basis as of the beginning of our fourth quarter and whenever events and charge to earnings.
-We will continue to evaluate indefinite-lived intangibles on an annual basis as of the beginning of our fourth quarter and whenever events and charge to earnings.
-We will continue to evaluate indefinite-lived intangibles on an annual basis as of the beginning of our fourth quarter and whenever events and charges in circumstances indicate there may be a potential impairment.
+We will continue to evaluate indefinite-lived intangibles on an annual basis as of the beginning of our fourth quarter and whenever events and changes in circumstances indicate there may be a potential impairment.